webtides/ocean-crm/README.md

 * Add Model classes for typehints in templates?!
 * Add global sorting to overview lists
 * Add sorting per column for datatables
+* Notifications (for Contacts Pages?) like Flash Messages but more like Toasts
 * Flash messages and Toasts?!
 Should there be two?!
 Or just a single pattern?

 ## luna-js Bugs